torvalds/linux/Documentation/filesystems/dnotify.rst

 NOTE
 ----
-Beginning with Linux 2.6.13, dnotify has been replaced by inotify.
+Beginning with GNU/Linux 2.6.13, dnotify has been replaced by inotify.
 See Documentation/filesystems/inotify.rst for more information on it.